Gurujiii2507/tswd-portfolio/final-project-part-one.md

 # Outline
 High-Level Summary:
+In the landscape of American economics, few policies resonate as deeply with the working class as the minimum wage.
+Established to ensure a basic standard of living, the minimum wage has been a subject of continuous debate and adjustment.
+This story explores the journey of minimum wage policies in the United States and its impact on those living at or below this economic threshold.
 This project explores the intricate dynamics of minimum wages in the United States, examining their historical trajectory, regional variations, and impact on workers' livelihoods.
 Through comprehensive data visualization techniques, the project aims to shed light on the complex interplay between minimum wages, economic factors, and social policies.